akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen rose quickly. "—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
 Let it be recorded."

 She turns to the clerk, dictating: "Item: the goose of the daughter of Harold Red-Wolf is spared by the king's grace.
-Item: a larder shall be sent to Stanwey to honor Harold Red-Wolf's service.
+Item: a larder shall be sent to Stanwey to honour Harold Red-Wolf's service.
 Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew."

 Henry was pleased.
 "Yes, yes.
 Write it."